top of page

 Jordon Pond from the Carraige Road

-In recent years, Maine has established itself as one of the best craft beer destinations in the world. *Pause for shocked expressions.* From Portland to Norway, craft breweries are brewing all kinds of delicious beer- from thick stouts to New England IPA’s!
-If you are a craft beer lover, there are plenty of places in Bar Harbor to grab a brew.
+In recent years, Maine has established itself as one of the best craft beer destinations in the world.
+Pause for shocked expressions.
+From Portland to Norway, craft breweries are brewing all kinds of delicious beer from thick stouts to New England IPA’s!
+If you are a craft beer lover, there are plenty of places in the downtown area of Bar Harbor to grab a brew.
+If you want to dig in a bit deeper, you can also take a guided tour of some of the local craft breweries in Bar Harbor to sample some of the most popular ales.
 We particularly enjoyed Fogtown Brewing, Finback Alehouse, Tap and Barrel, and Bar Harbor Beer Works.
 Geddys had a great selection of local Maine beer as well!

 A man sitting at a table with a tasting flight of craft beer